Table of Contents

-- Beginning July 1, 2012, each eligible ASE shall receive up to $600 per quarter for childcare expenses incurred during the ASE’s appointment period.
-The University agrees to commit no more than $35,000 per year for the purpose of ASE childcare expenses.
+- Beginning July 1, 2015 all eligible ASEs shall receive up to $900 per quarter for childcare expenses incurred during the ASE’s appointment period.
+The University agrees to commit no more than $45,000 per year for the purpose of ASE childcare expenses.

-- An ASE is considered eligible if s/he has one or more dependents and has not received an award from the UW Child Care Assistance Program.
+- An ASE is considered eligible if they have one or more dependents and has not received an award from the UW Child Care Assistance Program.

 - The parties shall maintain the currently agreed-upon system for application, decision and notification of awards, and any changes shall be agreed to by both parties.